Bees

 As part of the implementation of the Biosecurity Act 2019 (the Act), beekeeping is now considered a 'regulated dealing’ and under the Act, a person must not engage in a regulated dealing unless they are registered.
 Therefore, registration is now compulsory for all Tasmanian commercial and recreational beekeepers.
 This requirement was formalised in new Biosecurity Regulations 2022 which came into effect on 2 November 2022.

 The requirement to register under the Act extends to beekeepers who were previously registered under the Animal Health Act 1995, more information about who needs to be registered and the conditions of registration can be found via the Department of Natural Resources and Environment Website beekeeper registration information.
-A direct link to the registration form can also be found here beekeeper registration form.
+A link to the registration form can also be found on that website.

 Livestock